-Commission based estate agents charge a percentage of the sale price – regardless of how many property viewings they conduct in order to achieve a sale.
+Commission based estate agents charge a percentage of the sale price, regardless of how many property viewings they conduct in order to achieve a sale.
 This commission fee increases (and consequently decreases) with the price of the property.
-This percentage commission means that the cost of selling two similar sized properties in different areas can be vastly different, just because of where the property is located and how this affects the property price.
+Since the commission is based on a percentage it means that the cost of selling two similar sized properties in different areas can be vastly different, just because of where the property is located and how this affects the property price.
 This antiquated pricing model can cost property vendors thousands of pounds for minimal amounts of work in return.

-Whilst the flat fee pricing model represents better value for money in comparison to commission based pricing, it still doesn’t float our boat.
-If your property sells inside a month, does a flat fee of £1000+ represent good value for money?
+Whilst the fixed fee pricing model represents better value for money in comparison to commission based pricing, it’s still not optimal.
+If your property sells inside a month, does a fixed fee of £1000+ represent good value for money?
 We don’t think so.

 MoveSelf only offer a pay as you go pricing model.
-What this means is the faster your property sells, the less you pay for selling it.
+What this means is the faster you sell your home, the less you pay for selling it.
 Makes sense, right?
-You don’t get this level of granularity with a flat fee pricing model, and certainly not a commission model.
-It also means that the price of selling your property has no relation to the value or location of your property.
+You don’t get this level of granularity with a fixed fee pricing model, and certainly not a commission model.
+It also means that the price of selling your property has no correlation with the value of your property.
 You could save hundreds…probably thousands of pounds.
 Coupled with this, we offer you the choice to decide what additional services (such as photography) you require.
 You can build a completely bespoke package with us.

 Problem 2: Acting in the Interest of Both Parties